AdrienChampion/fast_expr/fast_expr_book/src/intro/fast_expr.md

 ## Remarks

-### About Having a Separate `ExprZip` Type
+### About `ExprZip`

-A legitimate question is *"why have `ExprZip` at all?"*.
-Fast-expr could just define a `zip_expr` function in `ExprZipSpec` that creates a stack of frames, and zips over `Expr`s right away.
+What is `ExprZip` (`struct`) anyways?
+Well, it's the actual zipper. `ExprZipSpec` is merely the specification of the operation. `ExprZip` takes an `ExprZipSpec` value and creates the stack of frames used during the traversal.
+In fact, `ExprZipSpec::zip_expr` simply creates an `ExprZip`, and asks it to perform the actual operation.

-Well, actually, `ExprZipSpec` has a `zip_expr` function that does just that.
-The main point of `ExprZip` is to avoid re-allocating and re-growing the stack(s) of frames in high performance contexts that work on expressions intensively.
+The reason for `ExprZip` existing is that in performance sensitive contexts, we don't want to re-allocate/re-grow the stack of frames every time we perform a given operation.
+It is more efficient to create an `ExprZip` and to use it repeatedly, each time preserving the stack of frames and its capacity.

 ### `ZipDo::Subst`